 My Little Pony: Friendship is Magic is the intellectual property of Hasbro, as they’ve taken great pains to point out.
 Fighting is Magic is the work of the Mane6 team and Lauren Faust.
 My Little Pony: Fighting is Magic will always belong to the fanbase, whether Hasbro likes it or not.

-Posted on July 17, 2013, in Developers, Feature Articles, Game Characters, Game Idea, Indie Games, Journalism, Portfolio, Video Games, Women & Gaming and tagged EVO 2013, Fighting is Magic, Hasbro, Lauren Faust, Mane6, MLP, My Little Pony.
+Posted on July 17, 2013, in Developers, Feature Articles, Game Characters, Game Idea, Indie Games, Journalism, Portfolio, Video Games and tagged EVO 2013, Fighting is Magic, Hasbro, Lauren Faust, Mane6, MLP, My Little Pony.
 Bookmark the permalink.
 Leave a comment.